Skip to main content

 • Maximizing healthy production through the most cost-effective methods while maintaining optimal doe health and longevity in the herd.

-• Ensuring that the doe’s milk production climbs quickly and that they achieve high peak milk during the dairy goat lactation cycle through the use of properly balanced rations formulated for each stage of lactation in order to achieve efficient, high dry matter intakes.
+• Ensuring that the doe’s milk production climbs quickly and that she achieves peak milk during the dairy goat lactation cycle by feeding properly balanced rations formulated for each stage of lactation — which will also encourage higher and more efficient dry matter intakes.

-• Optimizing the inclusion of on-farm, high-quality forages and ingredients in order to help minimize purchased feed costs.
+• Optimizing the inclusion of high-quality forages and ingredients produced on-farm to help minimize the cost of purchased feeds.

-• Developing feed management protocols to ensure that the little things are done right, including the consistency of the feed delivered, routine forage dry matter analysis, the facing of forage piles and feed hygiene.
+• Developing feed-management protocols to help ensure precision in every aspect of production, including the consistency of the feed delivered, routine forage dry-matter analysis, the facing of forage piles and feed hygiene.

 Common challenges:

-• Mycotoxins: Mycotoxins in feedstuffs can significantly affect production potential and doe health if not properly addressed.
+• Mycotoxins: The presence of mycotoxins in feedstuffs can significantly affect production potential and doe health if not properly addressed.

-• Forage quality: Poor forage quality and availability can limit ration formulation options and lead to higher-cost rations.
+• Forage quality: Poor forage quality and availability can limit ration formulation options and, in turn, lead to higher-cost rations.

-• Heat stress: If not properly mitigated, heat stress can have negative effects on both current and future production parameters and can also have a negative impact on kids in utero for pregnant does.
+• Heat stress: If not properly mitigated, heat stress can have negative effects on both current and future production parameters by adversely impacting kids in utero in pregnant does.

-• Pathogens: Bacteria, viruses or other microorganisms that can cause disease.
+• Pathogens: Bacteria, viruses and other microorganisms can lead to disease and have serious consequences.
 Some common pathogen challenges for dairy goats include:

 • Bacteria (e.g., Salmonella, E. coli, Clostridium, etc.)